 Cloud-based vs. desktop version

 The choice between cloud and desktop-based software is often a matter of preference.
 Cloud-based software gives you the convenience of working anywhere with internet access on any device.
 Desktop-based software can be integrated into your office’s network server and sometimes supports more types of forms than cloud-based software.
 Make sure you put serious thought into your business’ needs, as this step is vital in choosing the appropriate tax software for business success.

-We break down the pros and cons of each one in this post.
+Read more about the pros and cons of each software type.

 While your clients won’t be using your tax preparation software themselves, they’ll still be affected by the software you choose.
 Some software allows your clients to easily upload their documents using only their phones.
 The TaxesToGo mobile app, for example, lets customers snap pictures of their forms and securely send them to you in just a few minutes.

 If working remotely with clients is important to your business, consider investing in software with features like this app.
 Otherwise, your clients will still need to meet you in person or fax, scan, or mail their documents.

 Whether they’re guiding you through data conversion or helping you through the learning curve, knowledgeable, personable customer service representatives can make your switch significantly easier.
 Anyone can advertise that they have superior customer service, but take the time to test it out yourself.